 I’m finding it so helpful to understand emotions as action-requiring neurological programs, because it means that I get to decide which action (out of thousands) I want to take.
 It also really lifts away the stain of pathology that has been placed on emotions for so many centuries.
 Emotions are necessary, and they’re reliable.
 Snake crosses your path, fear program starts.
 You take action to avoid the snake (or pick him up gently and get him out of harm’s way, or any number of other responses), and the fear recedes.

-Someone calls you an idiot, anger program starts.
+Someone calls you a jerk, and your anger program starts.
 You take action to repair the damage: you could yell, but that would just start a war; you could ignore him if that’s the best idea; you could lean into the relationship and ask him to explain his behavior (if you want the protect his sense of self and move the relationship to a new place); or you could laugh and defuse the intensity.
 Whichever action you take will complete the program (okay, fighting back will require a new and stronger anger response, and you could get into trouble, but we talk about that in my book).

 You move toward a bad habit or you’re about to say something really insensitive, shame program starts (this example involves authentic shame).
 Shame brings its own action; it fills you with heat, flushes your face, and stops you cold, because you’re about to do something potentially injurious.
 Your job is to check in, think about your next move, and hopefully stop yourself from doing it.
 If you don’t, your shame program may intensify, or other emotions may come up, depending on your relationship to shame (depression, apathy [I don’t care; I do what I want!], fear, and so forth).